X

 Do

-• Do maintain good oral hygiene.
+• Maintain good oral hygiene.

-• Do manage stress effectively.
+• Manage stress effectively.

-• Do ensure a balanced diet.
+• Eat a balanced, nutritious diet.

 Don't

-• Don't use harsh or irritating toothpaste.
+• Use harsh or irritating toothpaste/mouthwash.

 Talk to Our Pedodontist